Information for Contributors to TPT

 Submission of the Manuscript

-Materials intended for specific columns should be submitted directly to the column editor.
+Materials intended for specific columns should be submitted directly to the column editor; see above.

-As of August 1, 2014, the submission process for articles for The Physics Teacher has changed.
-Authors should now submit their article and cover letter at this website: http:www.editorialexpress.com/tpt.
+Since June 10, 2020, the submission process for articles for The Physics Teacher has required authors to submit their article and cover letter at this website: http://tpt.peerx-press.org/.
 Papers should be prepared in MS Word or other text processing software, but for the initial submission process we require that authors submit a single, self-contained PDF file which includes the complete manuscript, with figures, tables, and reference lists.
-Author information should not be included in the manuscript document (so that papers may be reviewed anonymously).
+Ensure that your manuscript meets the requirements for anonymous review.
 For more information on TPT's preference for "double-anonymous" review, or about other aspects of the TPT manuscript reviewing sequence, see the editorial "The TPT Refereeing Process" at http://aapt.scitation.org/doi/pdf/10.1119/1.1534813.
 For guidance on respectful and supportive reviewing, see https://www.aapt.org/Publications/upload/Respectful_PER_Reviews_Aug_2019.pdf

 For more information on submitting to TPT, contact the Editorial Office at 301-209-3307, firstname.lastname@example.org.